 6. Having sex less and less.

-7. No longer dating our spouse or doing activities together.
+7. No longer having fun dates or doing activities together.

 8. Less and less talking about intimate subjects.

 In marriage we share parts of ourselves that we would not trust the rest of the world with.
 Intimate talk means sharing things that are personal and meaningful.
 Intimate talk is letting our spouse hear about parts of our emotions and thinking that others don’t hear.

 In order to have intimate talk, you need to have a spouse who listens well and treats your thoughts and feelings sensitively.
 That goes for your spouse, too.

 Don’t be quick to share all your thoughts and feelings with everyone else.
 Save some aspect of yourself for your spouse.
 If you are not good at this, you can work on it by asking yourself how your spouse enjoys sharing?
 Is it the feelings?
 Or the details?
 Some people are into facts and some feelings.
 Share the one that interests your spouse.